What You Can Do

 - Don’t block air vents with bookcases, large plants, or other items.

 - Activate sleep or hibernate modes on computers, printers, copiers, and fax machines in your office and at home.
 Better yet – turn them off when not in use!
 Today’s devices are designed for sleep mode settings and frequent shut-downs.
-Instructions for adjusting power settings on your computer.
+Here are instructions for adjusting power settings on your computer.

 - Turn computers, printers, copiers, and other machinery off overnight and on weekends.
 If you must leave a CPU on, turn off the monitor.